Pineify Trading Journal: Track Trades, Review Performance, Improve

 Effortless trade logging is the practice of entering only what matters while the system computes the rest, so you journal on the days you least feel like it.

-• Auto-Calculations handle Position Size, PnL, ROI, and R-Multiple so I do not hand-roll spreadsheet formulas after midnight.
+- Auto-Calculations handle Position Size, PnL, ROI, and R-Multiple so I don't hand-roll spreadsheet formulas after midnight.

 Strategies Module

-The Strategies module is a disciplined container for definitions, checklists, and measured outcomes, summarized as define, track, and optimize.
+The Strategies module is a disciplined container for definitions, checklists, and measured outcomes.

 Strategies are where opinion meets measurement.
 I build structured setups with pre-trade checklists and entry and exit rules, then link trades so performance is attributable.
 Per-strategy Win Rate and Profit Factor stop me from merging five different edges into one heroic story.
 Color-coded strategy tags on trades make scanning the calendar feel honest.
 When I break rules, the tag still points back to the setup I was supposed to follow.